Lecture Notes in Cosmology: Single scalar field slow-roll inflation

 We can relate the number of e-folds to the slow-roll parameter $\epsilon$ as follows.
 Recalling that the number of e-folds is $N = \ln a$, we can immediately write that:

 where $t_1 < t_2$ are two generic instants during the inflationary phase.
-Changing variable in favor of the inflaton field, we can write:
+By changing the variable in favor of the inflaton field, we can write:

 where $\varphi_1 \equiv \varphi(t_1)$ and $\varphi_2 \equiv \varphi(t_2)$.
-Using the slow-roll conditions presented earlier one has:
+Using the slow-roll conditions presented earlier, one has:

-Since $V/V_\varphi$ is almost constant and very large during inflation (its square is proportional to $1/\epsilon$), we can pull it out of the integral and approximate the above equation as:
+Since $V/V_{,\varphi}$ is almost constant and very large during inflation (its square is proportional to $1/\epsilon$), we can pull it out of the integral and approximate the above equation as:

 where we have introduced the Planck mass $M_{\rm Pl}$ instead of $1/\sqrt{8\pi G}$.
-In order to produce a large $N$ it might be possible that $|\varphi_1 - \varphi_2| > M_{\rm Pl}$, but this not necessarily leads to a trans-Planckian problem because the energy scale of inflation is $V(\varphi)$, not the field itself, and so it is the potential which has to be smaller than the Planck scale in order for a classical treatment to be valid.
+In order to produce a large $N$, it might be possible that $|\varphi_1 - \varphi_2| > M_{\rm Pl}$, but this does not necessarily lead to a trans-Planckian problem because the energy scale of inflation is $V(\varphi)$, not the field itself, and so it is the potential that has to be smaller than the Planck scale in order for a classical treatment to be valid.
 This can be achieved, for example, if there is a sufficiently small coupling constant.